agile-ts/documentation/docs/quick_start/React.md

 ```bash npm2yarn
 npm install @agile-ts/react
 ```
-The React Integration on the other hand is an interface to React and provides useful functions like [`useAgile()`](../packages/react/features/Hooks.md#useagile) to bind, for instance, States to React Components for reactivity.
+The React Integration, on the other hand, is an interface to React and provides useful functions like [`useAgile()`](../packages/react/features/Hooks.md#useagile) to bind, for instance, States to React Components for reactivity.

 ## 💡 Create first State